You are hereBack to top

 But for the traceability applications where blockchain is mostly likely to find widespread use in the fresh produce industry, much of the technology is still in the pilot phase.

 Treacy related how Walmart, in a pilot project with IBM, was able to use blockchain-based supply chain tracing to cut down the time needed to produce a complete record of the journey of a pack of pre-sliced mangoes from orchard in Mexico to cash register in the US: assembling the data went from almost a week down to 2.2 seconds.
 “If that was a food safety outbreak, a lot of people would have gotten sick in that six days and 22 hours,” it took to trace the product prior to a blockchain solution being in place.

 Members of Walmart’s blockchain team.
 Image: Walmart.

-IBM, a leading proponent of commercial blockchain solutions, subsequently announced last year that is partnering with major US grocery retailers including Walmart, Kroger and Wegmans, along with 10 major suppliers, including Driscoll's and Dole, to "apply blockchain to the food supply chain to improve food safety and ingredient transparency."
+IBM, a leading proponent of commercial blockchain solutions, subsequently announced last year that it is partnering with major US grocery retailers including Walmart, Kroger and Wegmans, along with 10 major suppliers, including Driscoll’s and Dole, to “apply blockchain to the food supply chain to improve food safety and ingredient transparency.”